AiswaryaShajan/UNO_Card_Detection/README.md

 ## How It Works
 - 🃏 Card Detection
-    - What happens: The input image or webcam frame is scanned for contours.
+    - The input image or webcam frame is scanned for contours.
 The largest quadrilateral contour is assumed to be the card.

-    - Output: A transformed (flattened) image of the card is generated using perspective transform.
+    - A transformed (flattened) image of the card is generated using `cv2.warpPerspective`

 - 🌈 Color Detection (HSV Masking)
-    - What happens: The transformed card image is converted to HSV.
-Color masks for red, green, blue, and yellow are applied.
+   - The card image is converted to HSV color space, which allows for more accurate color segmentation than RGB.
+Each UNO card color   (Red, Green, Blue, Yellow) has predefined HSV value ranges.
+For each color:
+    - A binary mask is created using `cv2.inRange()`.
+    - The number of matching pixels is counted.

-    - Output: The color with the highest mask area is selected as the dominant card color.
+    - The color with the highest pixel count is returned as the detected card color

 - Feature Matching
-    - SIFT keypoints are extracted from the card and matched against the stored templates using BFMatcher with Lowe's ratio test.
+    - To recognize the number or symbol on a detected UNO card:

+    - The input card is converted to grayscale, and SIFT (Scale-Invariant Feature Transform) is used to extract keypoints and descriptors.
+    - The card is compared against a set of preloaded templates (grayscale images of known UNO cards).
+    - For each template:
+        -SIFT descriptors are computed.
+        -Feature matching is performed using Brute-Force Matcher with knnMatch() and Lowe’s ratio test (0.75 threshold).
+    - The template with the highest number of good matches is selected as the recognized card.
+    - This method is scale- and rotation-invariant, and works well with clear, upright cards against a simple background.

 - Label Overlay
     - The detected color and card name (e.g., "Red 4") are drawn on the output frame.

 - Output

      <img src="images/card_detection.JPG" alt="card_detection" width="500"/>

 ## Areas of Improvement